Arghya0802/QuickNotes/README.md

 # QuickNotes

 QuickNotes is a project aimed at creating a clone of Google Keep, a popular note-taking application built using Flutter and Dart.
-This project provides a simple and intuitive interface for users to create and manage their notes efficiently.
+This project provides a very simple and intuitive interface for users to create and manage their notes efficiently.
 With QuickNotes, you can easily jot down your thoughts, create to-do lists, set reminders, and organize your notes with labels.

 Website: https://keep-dde22.web.app/#/